kumarshivam675/Driverless-Car/README.md

 # Driverless-Car

+Developed this project as part of my Java project.

 Copy the entire folder as a java project.
-Ass Traffic-1.8.jar as external library and then run the program
+Add Traffic-1.8.jar as external library and then run the program